master3395/YOURLS-Upload-and-Shorten/README.md

 This plugin supports **localization** (translations into your language).
 **For this to work you need at least YOURLS v1.7 from March 1, 2015**.
 It will basically work fine with earlier versions, except that translations won't work because of a minor bug in the YOURLS-code.
 Just upgrade to the latest YOURLS version and it will do.

 Per default it talks English.
-German and Spanish translation files are included in the folder `l10n/`.
+Translation files for German, Spanish and Simplified Chinese are included in the folder `l10n/`.
 Remember to define your locale in `user/config.php` like this:
 `define( 'YOURLS_LANG', 'de_DE' );`

 Looking for translators